 Stiletto snakes are short-tempered and mainly active at night.
 They are often encountered after the rains.
 During the day they hide underneath rocks, rotting logs and in termite mounds.

 This snake has a unique set of fangs.
 It has a small gape and, unlike other venomous snakes whose fangs are vertically positioned, the Stiletto snake's fangs are positioned horizontally and pointing towards the back of the jaw.
 The fangs can move slightly, which enables the snake to extend a fang on each side of the mouth.
+Bites from this species are extremely common as many enthusiasts and herpetologist mistake them for harmless snakes.

 Mostly cytotoxic, causing painful swelling, which may be followed by discolouration and blistering.
 A single fang puncture mark is present.
 Regional lymph nodes are involved and become swollen and tender.
 Symptoms such as nausea, vomiting, dry mouth and throat have been reported.